abrahammurciano/discord-lumberjack/README.md

 # discord-lumberjack

-A Python logging handler which sends its logs to a Discord Channel
+A Python logging handler which sends its logs to a Discord Channel or Webhook.

 # Installation